jobearrr/LeetSwift/README.md

 - **`LL`**: Linked List
 - **`M`**: Math
 - **`R`**: Recursion
+- **`S`**: String
+- **`SW`**: Sliding Window

 ## TDD Approach
 Here, I use the TDD approach, writing the test cases before writing the solution.
 This way, I can quickly verify if the solution works as expected.

-The goal is to always have enough test cases for all the problems and then work on the solution until all of these test cases are green.
+The goal is always to have enough test cases for all the problems and then work on the solution until all of these test cases are green.

 If you would like to contribute, please use this same approach.

 ## License

-Please note this project uses GNU AGPLv3 license, which requires any code or software that uses it to be made their code also completely available.
+Please note this project uses the GNU AGPLv3 license, which requires any code or software that uses it to make their code completely available.

 This project is intended to be used for educational purposes only.

-Please aknowledge [the license](https://github.com/jobearrr/LeetSwift/blob/main/LICENSE) and reach out to me if you intend to use any content from here.
+Please acknowledge [the license](https://github.com/jobearrr/LeetSwift/blob/main/LICENSE) and contact me if you intend to use any content from here.

 <!-- Markdown references https://www.markdownguide.org/basic-syntax/#reference-style-links -->
 [last-commit-shield]: https://img.shields.io/github/last-commit/jobearrr/LeetSwift?style=flat